EduardoKWG/python_from_zero_to_data/challenges/loops/for/README.md

 A simple word guessing game developed to practice Python fundamentals and logic.

 ## 📌 Description
-The game selects a secret word and the user must guess it by entering one letter at a time.
+The game randomly selects a secret word, and the user must guess it by entering one letter at a time.
 Correct letters are revealed, incorrect ones remain hidden as `*`, and the game counts only valid attempts.

 ## 🧠 Concepts Practiced